Carl Zeiss, Ernst Abbe and Otto Schott – A winning team

-These men combined their expert knowledge of mathematics, physics, chemistry and precision mechanics like no one before and laid the groundwork for numerous trailblazing inventions: Carl Zeiss, Ernst Abbe and Otto Schott –three entrepreneurs who helped the optical industry take flight.
+These men combined their expert knowledge of mathematics, physics, chemistry and precision mechanics like no one before and laid the groundwork for numerous trailblazing inventions: Carl Zeiss, Ernst Abbe and Otto Schott – these were three entrepreneurs, who helped the optical industry take flight.
 A portrait from BETTER VISION.

-Carl Zeiss – the emergence of a global player
+Carl Zeiss Jena – the emergence of a global player

 Germany in the middle of the 19th century: after completing his training to become a mechanic, the 30 year-old Carl Zeiss (1816-1888) started his own business in Jena.
-With a starting capital of 100 thalers (a silver coin used throughout Europe for almost 400 years) – a loan from his brother Eduard, who lived in the area – Carl began the official operation of his "Werkstätte für Feinmechanik und Optik" on November 17, 1846.
-A historic date.
-Zeiss first worked without any employees, constructing, repairing and optimizing different instruments by himself.
-His magnifiers, made from mirror glass, sold particularly well, but even those products from other manufacturers, such as thermometers, telescopes and glass lenses, turned out to be extremely popular with his customers.
+With a starting capital of 100 thalers – a loan from his brother Eduard, who lived in the area – Carl began the official operation of his "Werkstätte für Feinmechanik und Optik" on 17 November 1846.
+An historic date.
+Zeiss first worked without any employees, constructing, repairing and optimising different instruments by himself.
+His magnifiers, made from mirror glass, sold particularly well, but even those products from other manufacturers, such as thermometers, telescopes and spectacles, turned out to be extremely popular with his customers.

 Not only better quality than the competition, but also better value